HP319193/prisme.ai/docs/docs/en/workspaces/automations.md

 * **global** : this context is shared by all authenticated users for the same workspace.
 * **user** : this context holds user-specific data and spans accross sessions
 * **session** : this context holds session-specific data.
-It is automatically removed when user session expires, as defined by Gateway API.
+It is automatically removed when the user session expires, as defined by Gateway API.
 * **run** : this context holds some technical information about current run, and is automatically removed **60 seconds** after the initial trigger (configurable with **CONTEXT_RUN_EXPIRE_TIME** env var)
 * **config** : this context holds current [workspace](../#config) or [AppInstance](../apps#config-variable) config
 * **$workspace** : this read-only context holds current workspace definition, allowing to read any of its sections like installed apps config (i.e $workspace.imports.myApp.config)